manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 ### Bulk import

-For large batch loads into a local real-time table, Manticore Search can write `INSERT` rows directly to a disk chunk and publish that chunk when the transaction commits.
+For faster large batch loads into a local real-time table, Manticore Search can write `INSERT` rows directly to a disk chunk and publish that chunk when the transaction commits.
 This avoids building the batch in a RAM chunk first.
 Rows remain invisible until the chunk is published, and a failed operation or `ROLLBACK` leaves the table unchanged.

-Use this mode when loading a large batch for which producing a disk chunk directly is preferable to building a RAM chunk first.
 It supports both row-wise and columnar tables, including full-text fields, numeric attributes, strings, JSON, MVA/MVA64, and float vectors with KNN indexes.

 Table names are case-insensitive here.
 For example, `SET bulk_import=Products` and `bulk_import=products` both select the table stored as `products`; tables whose names differ only by letter case cannot be distinguished.